instatushq/openapi/README.md

 # Instatus API Documentation

 ## Overview

 This repository contains the OpenAPI 3.0.3 specification for the Instatus API.

-Instatus is a service for managing status pages, components, incidents, and more.
+Instatus helps you:
+1. Monitor your services (soon)
+2. Fix incidents with your team (soon)
+3. Share your status with customers

 ## API Specification

 - **Version**: 2.0.0
 - **Base URL**: https://api.instatus.com

 ## Key Features